-The attributes flag_values, flag_masks and flag_meanings are intended to make variables that contain flag values self describing.
-Status codes and Boolean (binary) condition flags may be expressed with different combinations of flag_values and flag_masks attribute definitions.
+The attributes flag\values, flag\masks and flag\meanings are intended to make variables that contain flag values self describing.
+Status codes and Boolean (binary) condition flags may be

-The flag_values and flag_meanings attributes describe a status flag consisting of mutually exclusive coded values.
-The flag_values attribute is the same type as the variable to which it is attached, and contains a list of the possible flag values.
-The flag_meanings attribute is a string whose value is a blank separated list of descriptive words or phrases, one for each flag value.
-Each word or phrase should consist of characters from the alphanumeric set and the following five: '', '-', '.', '+', '@'.
+The flag\values and flag\meanings attributes describe a status flag consisting of mutually exclusive coded values.
+The flag\values attribute is the same type as the variable to which it is attached, and contains a list of the possible flag values.
+The flag\meanings attribute is a string whose value is a blank separated list of descriptive words or phrases, one for each flag value.
+Each word or phrase should consist of characters from the alphanumeric set and the following five: '\', '-', '.', '+', '@'.
 If multi-word phrases are used to describe the flag values, then the words within a phrase should be connected with underscores.
 The following example illustrates the use of flag values to express a speed quality with an enumerated status code.

-Example 3.3.
-A flag variable, using flag_values
+Example 3.4.
+A flag variable, using flag\values